stiatragul/sarin_website/content/authors/admin/_index.md

   url: www.anu.edu.au

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a Thai PhD candidate at the Research School of Biology (ANU).
+bio: I'm a Thai postdoc at the Research School of Biology (ANU).
 I go by the name "Putter".

 # Interests to show in About widget
 interests: